Surviving Tough Times by Building Resilience

 The people you reach out to don’t need to have answers to the problems you’re facing; they just need to be willing to listen to you without judging.
 In fact, what you talk about or the words used are often unimportant.
 It’s the human connection—eye contact, a smile, or a hug—that can make all the difference to how you’re feeling.

-Prioritize relationships, even in times of social distancing.
+Prioritize relationships.
 Nothing carries the same health benefits as connecting face-to-face with someone who is caring and empathetic.
 These days, however, it’s not always possible to see friends and loved ones in person.
-If you’re kept apart by quarantine, social distancing, or travel restrictions, reach out to others via phone, video chat, or social media.
+If you’re kept apart by geography, lockdown, or travel restrictions, for example, reach out to others via phone, video chat, or social media.

 Don’t withdraw in tough times.
 You may be inclined to retreat into your shell when you’re facing challenges in your life.
 You may fear being a burden to friends and loved ones or feel too exhausted to reach out.
 But try to keep up with social activities even when you don’t feel like it.
 Good friends won’t consider you a burden—they’re more likely to feel flattered that you trust them enough to confide in them.